Bridging Finance Inc.

-Bridging Finance Inc. was a Canadian private lender based in Toronto, Ontario, Canada that was placed in receivership by the Ontario Court of Justice following an investigation by the Ontario Securities Commission (OSC).
-Investors in the firm's funds are expected to lose approximately 58-66% of their capital.
+Bridging Finance Inc. was a Canadian private lender based in Toronto, Ontario, Canada that was placed into receivership in April 2021 following an investigation by the Ontario Securities Commission (OSC).
+Subsequent findings by the Ontario Capital Markets Tribunal determined that former CEO David Sharpe, former Chief Investment Officer Natasha Sharpe and former Chief Compliance Officer, Andrew Mushore engaged in fraud involving undisclosed related-party transactions, diversion of investor funds for personal benefit, and misleading disclosures to investors and regulators.

+At its peak, Bridging Finance managed approximately $2.1 billion on behalf of roughly 26,000 investors.
+Following its collapse, the court-appointed receiver estimated investor losses of approximately $1.3 billion, representing nearly two-thirds of assets under management.
 That is one of the "largest collapses of an investment fund in Canadian history."

-In 2023, the Ontario Securities Commission (OSC) alleged that former CEO David Sharpe, former Chief Investment Officer Natasha Sharpe and former Chief Compliance Officer, Andrew Mushore "committed fraud, misappropriated funds, made misleading and untrue statements and misled investigators."
-On October 29th 2024, the Ontario Securities Commission Tribunal ruled that Bridging Finance executives David and Natasha Sharpe committed fraud, and that Andrew Mushore "indirectly participated" in the fraudulent activities.
+In June 2025, the Ontario Capital Markets Tribunal ordered the three respondents to pay more than $27 million in administrative penalties, disgorgement and costs.

+In March 2026, the OSC commenced enforcement proceedings against KPMG, alleging deficiencies in its audits of certain Bridging Finance funds that may have affected investor confidence.

 History and ownership

+Bridging Finance Inc. was founded in 2012.
 Bridging was owned by Natasha Sharpe, Jenny Coco and Rocky Coco (the Cocos are brother and sister owners of Coco Paving Inc.) Sharpe worked with the Cocos in a previous role at the Bank of Montreal where she provided commercial banking services to Coco Paving.
 Sharpe joined the board of directors of the Coco Group in 2011.
 Subsequently, the Cocos provided capital to launch Bridging in 2012.

 In 2019, Natasha Sharpe and other shareholders agreed to sell 50% of Bridging's equity to Gary Ng for $50 million.
 It was later revealed that Ng paid for the investment with the proceeds of a $32 million loan that he received from one of Bridging's credit funds.
-This use of client money to fund a capital transaction that benefited Bridging's owners is one of the transactions listed by the OSC as being under investigation.
+This use of client money to fund a capital transaction that benefited Bridging's owners was one of the transactions listed by the OSC when they announced the investigation.

 At the time that Bridging was placed in receivership, the Directors of the parent Bridging Finance Inc. were Natasha Sharpe, Jenny Coco, Rock-Anthony Coco and Hugh O'Reilly.
 The Cocos and O'Reilly resigned as Directors following the appointment of PWC as receiver.

 Conflicts of interest and misuse of client funds

-The principal conflicts of interest being investigated by the OSC:
+The principal conflicts of interest investigated by the OSC were: